Community indicators of living well

 A clear theme from our explorations was how much value lies in the process of co-design.

-One example shared was an insight from a talk by 'Beyond the Box' at the London School of Architecture was about the co-design process of a use of a meanwhile space in London.
+One example shared was an insight from a talk by 'Beyond the Box' at the London School of Architecture which was about the co-design process of a use of a meanwhile-space in London.
 They highlighted how much the young people in the process learned, including how to navigate conflict, feeling empowered, feeling heard, being able to articulate ideas.
 And they shared how important it was to make this less-tangible value visible.

 Looking at the co-design of indicators, we were wondering how much value could be created in a community if the community co-designed the indicators?
 And what forms of value would be created?